 BL: Yeah.
 So that’s our memory about this building, among others, that we wanted to share today.

 Interviewer: This is the Forward Band, a longtime Madison institution.
 Started, I think, by [unintelligible].
-So we’re gonna … Thank you very much.
+Thank you, so we're going to thank you very much.

 [END OF RECORDING]